University of Almería

 The University of Almería (Universidad de Almería, UAL) is a public university situated in Almería, Spain.
 Located on the shore of the Mediterranean Sea, it belongs to the La Cañada de San Urbano district of Almería City.

 In 2008 the university offered 38 different degree programmes, with 871 lecturers, and 11,825 students.

 At the time of its foundation, its initial governing was assigned to D. Alberto Fernández Gutiérrez, as Vice-Chancellor.
 In 2007 Pedro Molina García was elected rector.
 He was succeeded by Carmelo Rodríguez Torreblanca, who obtained the 68.24% of the votes, elected by the university community in the elections that took place in early 2015, taking over from D. Alfredo Martinez Almécija.
 He was reelected on 28 May 2019 with 87% of votes.
+Carmelo was succeeded by José Céspedes with the 55.6% of the votes (2.285) against Diego Valera, who obtained 1.690.

 Access

 The University of Almería is connected by roads and bus services to the city and the province.

 By road

 It is possible to come via the coast, using the AL-3202 road.
 This road is mainly used by those coming from the south of the capital.
 There is also an access road to the north from the AL-3200.
 This connects with the AL-12 motorway, which provides quick access from the north of the capital and the rest of the metropolitan area.
 A number of students prefer to cross the Andarax River to avoid congestion.
 The AL-3200 is also used from the East, but this is rare given the low population density in that area.

 From early on parking spaces are scarce, so visitors often park several hundred yards away.